 UnsupportedOperationException when the clock does not have the concept of date.

-A newly allocated RelativeTime4 object in the current execution context with the offset past the Epoch for this clock.
-The returned object is associated with this clock.
+A newly allocated RelativeTime object in the current execution context with the realtime clock as its chronograph and containing time when this chronograph was zero.

 '''

 Signature

 public

 javax.realtime.RelativeTime getQueryPrecision()

 '''